 The Boston Globe wrote, "As Mel in Michael Tippett's opera, The Knot Garden, Stephens disappeared entirely into his character."
-As a singing actor, he has worked with innovative stage directors – Simon Target, Elkhanah Pulitzer, Dorothy Danner, Kay Walker Castaldo, Will Graham, as well as with noted choreographer Bill T. Jones.
+As a singing actor, he has worked with innovative stage directors – Simon Target, Elkhanah Pulitzer, Dorothy Danner, Kay Walker Castaldo, Will Graham, and noted choreographer Bill T. Jones.
 Additionally, he sang supporting roles in Monteverdi’s L’Orfeo with conductor Andrew Parrott, lutenist Paul O'Dette and the Boston Early Music Festival Orchestra in Sanders Theatre at Harvard University.

-An enthusiastic advocate for music education and inspiring communities through vocal music, Dr. Stephens is a teaching artist for the "Song of America" project through the Hampsong Foundation, which explores the diversity of classic American songs as an interdisciplinary lens in teaching K-12 students.
-His past engagements include lecture-performances at Carnegie Hall/Weill Music Institute, Fenimore Art Museum in Cooperstown, New York, and the Northwest Museum of Arts and Culture sponsored by the Spokane Symphony.
+An enthusiastic advocate for music education and inspiring communities through vocal music, Dr. Stephens is a master teacher for the "Song of America" project through the Hampsong Foundation, which explores classic American songs' diversity as an interdisciplinary lens for teaching K-12 students.
+His past engagements as a teaching artist include Carnegie Hall/Weill Music Institute, Fenimore Art Museum in Cooperstown, New York, and the Northwest Museum of Arts and Culture sponsored by the Spokane Symphony.
 Additionally, his workshop presentation, "Mirror on the Wall: Self-Care and Modeling Healthy Vocal Habits in the Classroom," was launched at the 2017 All-State Conference of the Arkansas Music Educators Association.

 A native of Boston, Massachusetts, Dr. Stephens earned degrees from Gordon College (BA), Boston University (MM), and a Doctor of Musical Arts in Voice Performance from the University of Michigan.
-He sang in masterclasses for Nico Castel, Martina Arroyo, Darryl Taylor, and composer Robert Owens, and has completed summer workshops at the Eastman School of Music, Westminster Choir College, David Jones Teacher Mentoring Seminar (New York), and with Los Angeles vocal coach, Lisa Popeil, on the pedagogy of contemporary commercial technique and vocal styles (Voiceworks Method).
-Dr. Stephens is a member of the National Association of Teachers of Singing (NATS), College Music Society, Musical Theatre Educators' Alliance, and is a frequent adjudicator for the George Shirley Vocal Competition and state and regional auditions for NATS.
+As a regional finalist for the Leontyne Price Vocal Arts Competition, he sang in masterclasses for Nico Castel, Martina Arroyo, Darryl Taylor, and composer Robert Owens, and has completed summer workshops at the Eastman School of Music, Westminster Choir College, David Jones Teacher Mentoring Seminar (New York), and with Los Angeles vocal coach, Lisa Popeil, on the pedagogy of contemporary commercial technique and vocal styles (Voiceworks Method).
+Dr. Stephens is a member of the National Association of Teachers of Singing (NATS), College Music Society, Musical Theatre Educators' Alliance, and is an adjudicator for NATS auditions and the George Shirley Vocal Competition.